Cleveland Division of Police

 The Cleveland Division of Police (CDP) is the governmental agency responsible for law enforcement in the city of Cleveland, Ohio.

-Karrie Howard is the Director of Public Safety and Dornat "Wayne" Drummond is Chief of Police.
+Under mayor Justin Bibb, Dornat "Wayne" Drummond is the current Interim Director of Public Safety, and Dorothy Todd is Chief of Police.

 In 2014, the Justice Department concluded an investigation into the CDP which found that the CDP had demonstrated a "pattern ... of unreasonable and unnecessary use of force" and used "guns, Tasers, 'impact weapons', pepper spray and fists in excess, unnecessarily or in retaliation" and that officers "carelessly fire their weapons, placing themselves, subjects, and bystanders at unwarranted risk of serious injury or death."
 The CDP is currently operating under a consent decree to address these systemic issues.

 History

 Beginnings

 Prior to 1850, the preservation of the peace was left to an elected city marshal who was assisted by a number of constables and night watchmen.
 Concerns over the adequacy of this arrangement had led, in 1837, to the formation of the Cleveland Grays, a private military company, for the partial stated purpose of assisting local law enforcement when and if the need arose.
 In 1850, city council formally appointed the first night watch.
 In 1866, under enabling legislation passed by the Ohio General Assembly called the Metropolitan Police Act, the Cleveland Police Department was formed, headed by a board of police commissioners tasked with the job of appointing a superintendent of police as well as a number of patrol officers.

 The department's early years were not without challenge and it underwent two reorganizations prior to 1893.
 By the end of the century, however, the climate had begun to calm and the city saw improvements in service.
 The department had begun to innovate by adopting a callbox system, beginning the use of police wagons, and forming a mounted unit.
 In 1903, the department took on its current form when the General Assembly repealed the Metropolitan Police Act and the responsibility for the formation and control of the department was given to the city.

-A famous painting called the passing policemen that was one hanging up at Cleveland city hall.
+A famous painting called the passing policemen that was one hanging up at Cleveland City Hall.
 It was painted in the early day of the creation of the department.
 It portrays a policeman and a young child walking down a street talking.